-Continuous Delivery (CD) adds the method of automating the entire software release process.
+Continuous Delivery adds the method of automation of the entire software release process.

 What is DevOps?

-- The ability to take a course of action for successful and unsuccessful test results .
+Take a course of action for successful and unsuccessful test results.

-- The ability to update a tracking system (such as Jira / ServiceNow) to keep track of the overall workflow
+Update a tracking system (Jira or ServiceNow) to keep track of overall workflow.

 In an Agile environment, developers are assigned Jira tickets for their daily activities.

 When the developer creates/updates an application, they update the Jira ticket with relevant details like the domain name, model repository name, application name, and build number.